 Carb-Loading: Preparation Days For Match Week

 Soccer players who train and perform competitively may benefit from something called carbohydrate loading.
-Carbohydrate loading is something that is done a few days before a match where soccer players would typically eat a large number of carbohydrates (around 7-10g per kg of body weight per day).
+Carbohydrate loading is something that is done a few days before a match where a player would typically eat a large number of carbohydrates (around 7-10g per kg of body weight per day).

 This is done in the same period where the intensity of training and duration levels are decreased and will help lead to higher levels of muscle glycogen stores within 2-3 days, thus enabling the body to have more energy to burn during match day.